 Viktoria shoot their way to the title

 The second half had barely got underway when Viktoria were rewarded for their increased chances in the first half.
 An attack down the right was blocked by the Makkabi defense, but the ball bounced right to the feet of Berk Inaler, who confidently slotted the ball past the keeper from the edge of the box to make it 1-0 (48').
-Eleven minutes later, Viktoria had a great chance to extend their lead: After a defensive miscommunication on the Makkabi side, Lucas Falcao and Shean Mensah were free through, Falcao laid off for his team-mate, but TuS goalkeeper Krause was again outstandingly on hand to save the one hundred percent chance to score (59').
+Eleven minutes later, Viktoria had a great chance to extend their lead: After a defensive miscommunication on the Makkabi side, Lucas Falcao and Shean Mensah were free through, Falcao laid off for his teammate, but TuS goalkeeper Krause was again outstandingly on hand to save the one hundred percent scoring chance (59').

 Makkabi played a much more balanced second half, which was soon reflected in the first goalscoring opportunities.
 In the 68th minute, the ball came into the Viktoria penalty area from the left-hand side.
 There, the ball found Kanto Voahariniaina in the turmoil, who chased the leather over the crossbar from twelve meters.
 This was the start of a veritable flurry of goalscoring opportunities in the match.
 With 75 minutes played, Victoria's Mensah hit the far post from an acute angle.
 Three minutes later, Viki keeper Florian Horenburg had to stretch himself to save a Makkabi shot from distance.
 Shortly afterwards, the other side struck again: Viktoria's Mensah won the ball on the left wing, played the ball into the six-yard box to Lucas Falcao, who scored into the far corner to make it 2:0 (80').
 The valiantly fighting Makkabi were almost beaten and could not prevent Viktoria from increasing the score to 3:0.
 In the 87th minute, left-winger Mensah got the ball and made a determined run into the penalty area, where his clever finish into the near corner hit the inside of the post and bounced off to Julien Damelang, who scored into the empty net to make it 3-0.